clarin-eric/VLO/DEVELOPMENT.md

 `VLO_GIT_CHECKOUT` directory.

-The mounts and environment variables in `vlo_dev_solr` ensure that the right Solr configuration is loaded (directly from the VLO source tree) and that the Solr data is persisted (in the user's home directory in this example).
+The mounts and environment variables in `vlo_dev_solr` ensure that the right Solr configuration is provisioned (from the VLO source tree) and that the Solr data is persisted (in the user's home directory in this example).
+Note that you can also mount the `solr-home` directory directly onto a location to serve as `SOLR_HOME` (e.g.
+`-v ${VLO_GIT_CHECKOUT}/vlo-solr/solr-home:/my-solr-home -e SOLR_HOME=/my-solr-home`)
+but only do this if you want to capture any changes made by Solr to apply them to the configuration in the sources.
+See the [docker-solr](https://gitlab.com/CLARIN-ERIC/docker-solr) project for more information.

 The mount in `vlo_dev_web` causes an override of the web application directory by the build output of the `vlo-web-app` project, which means that the effects of a change to the